Fans of Netflix The Last Kingdom have been waiting for over 18 months for season 5, and now we finally have an official release date!

 Seems like there are a lot of new characters in the historic drama’s fifth season.
 Most of them never appeared in the Saxons stories.

 The official Instagram account for the series has shared a photo of a character named Constantin.
 The Scottish king Constantine II ruled Alba in the 950s.
 The character appears in The Saxon Stories novel series and he will be featured in season five.

 Jaakko Ohtonen, a Finnish actor will play the Danish warrior.

 A quote from TLK’s official Instagram says “This is not about survival”.
 Perhaps, an indication of the Saxons and Danes continued wars.

 Very little is known at this stage about Ohtonen’s character.
 Perhaps Wolland represents “something deeper” than survival.

 Russian-Finnish actress Ilona Chevakova will play Ingrith.
 She asks “What were they like before we civilized them?”
 She might be connected to Heasten because Jeppe Beck Laursen who plays the cunning Viking, answers Ingrith with “Woop”.
-Ilona responded “My partner in crime” Perhaps a love affair of two scheme masters?
+Ilona responded “My partner in crime” Perhaps it a love affair between two scheme masters?

 In The lats Kingdom season 4, Heasten seemed to have less desire for conflict.
-He wishes to settle down, find a woman and look after his own lands.
+He wishes to settle down, find a woman and look after his lands.